jaruizes/jaruizes.github.io/_posts/2018-05-15-docker_in_practice_for_dummies_ii.md

 ![All images](/images/docker-ii/docker-images-bases.png)

-In this case, Docker hasn't to download the Ngnix image because it downloaded before and Docker has created two new images taking Nginx image as image base.
+In this case, Docker hasn't to download the Ngnix image because it downloaded before and takes the image with id `eb2c7c61055`.
+Then, taking this image as a base, Docker has created two new images.
+Why does Docker do that?
 Docker manages images as a hierarchy.
 In this case, the hierarchy is the following:

 ![Images hierarchy](/images/docker-ii/docker-images-hierarchy.png)

 Images can have relationships with any other image, including images in different repositories with different owners.
 Each node in the hierachy is called as a layer.
 A layer is generated from each command in the
 Dockerfile.
 If two Dockerfiles has the same "FROM" like in this example, the same layer is shared by both images, then the size of the image depends directly on the layer structure.

+Docker re-uses images to build new ones on top of them and it gets saving a lot of disk space.
+You can show all the layers associated to an image by executing the command `docker history <image>`:

+![Images history](/images/docker-ii/docker-image-history.png)

+In the picture, we can show that the command executed in order to stay Nginx in the foreground is duplicated and it's creating a new layer.

 #### What is the size of an image?

 You're wondering why when you execute `docker images -a` all the images listed have the same size.

 The column "size" is the cumulative space taken up by the image and all its parent images.

 In our example, the size is 18MB because they are sharing the main layer (nginx:alpine), but it's important to know that each command in the Dockerfile adds a layer in the final image.
 If you declare a command to delete anything, maybe the size will not decrease as you expect because a new layer will be created and added to the final image.

-You can show all the changes in a image and the layers associated to them by executing the command `docker history <image>`:

-![Images history](/images/docker-ii/docker-image-history.png)

-In the picture, we can show that the command necessary in order to stay Nginx in the foreground is duplicated and it's creating a new layer.

-There is another interesting command to check the real space used in disk.
-This command is `docker system df -v`:
+There is an interesting command to check the real space used in disk: `docker system df -v`:

 ![Docker system df](/images/docker-ii/docker-system-df.png)